Dyson Micro 1.5KG vs V8

 Still, the 75% score is decent, but not something I’d recommend.

-If carpet cleaning is top-priority, the V8 is the better alternative.
+If carpet cleaning is a top priority, the V8 is the better alternative.

 Attachments Comparison

-The attachments you’ll get will be dependent on what variant you purchase or the source.
+The attachments you receive will depend on the variant you purchase or the source.

-For consumers who’ll purchase the Dyson V8 Absolute on Amazon, they’ll get these tools.
+Consumers who purchase the Dyson V8 Absolute on Amazon will get these tools.

 Dyson V8 Tools